Skip to content

 auto_digest.py runs in one active mode:

 --today mode (every 15 min, incremental) Picks up new content from today's diary since the last run (offset-based).
-Writes to mem0 short-term memory with infer=False โ€” diary text is passed directly to mem0 without a custom LLM extraction layer.
+Writes to mem0 short-term memory with infer=True โ€” mem0 runs internal fact extraction to produce concise memories.
 Skips batches smaller than 500 bytes to avoid noisy micro-writes.
 On failure, retains the offset so the next run resumes from the same point.

 Why short-term entries don't pollute long-term memory

 auto_digest writes with a run_id = YYYY-MM-DD.
 This is the key that controls mem0's dedup scope: when infer=True is used, mem0 searches for similar memories only within the same run_id.
-Since auto_digest now uses infer=False, no LLM dedup is triggered at write time.
-Today's entries are stored directly without interfering with existing long-term memories (which have no run_id).
+Since auto_digest uses infer=True, mem0 runs fact extraction at write time.
+Dedup scope is bounded by run_id, so today's entries only interfere with same-day memories, not existing long-term memories (which have no run_id).

 This means: